mwommen/OpenCart/README.md

 Left off acessing google but I am unable to log in to my account successfully.
 I'm currently getting an error that my redirect URL does not match.

+NOTES :

+UPS : Expires In: 14,399 seconds (about 4 hours), so you'll need to refresh the token periodically.